 it is difficult for grid planners to work on that basis; if, however, hydrogen production rather than electrical generation was the main reason for the new sites, then a game-changing situation exists.
 The relatively constraint-free floating wind and associated electrolysis and infrastructure could be sited near existing oil and gas assets and a pipeline network which may be suitable for distributing the finished hydrogen to shore.
 This is not fanciful, oil and gas majors such as BP, Total and Shell are all engaged, and sites are being assessed.
 One to watch with interest is Scotland’s ScotWind leasing round where around four gigawatts of floating wind development is being scoped.
 Sites off California, Wales, Holland, Germany, Norway, and Ireland are all being actively considered

-I’m tracking developments closely and will bring you insights as they occur – for the most up to date news, join the Floating Wind and hydrogen professional group; https://www.linkedin.com/groups/8926968/.
+I’m tracking developments closely and will bring you insights as they occur – join me, involved companies and a thought leadership community at the Floating Wind and Hydrogen Professional Group